Elez Dervišević: After the war

 At the end of the First World War, Dervišević returned to Bijeljina.
-The new Kingdom of Yugoslavia wanted to promote peace and unity, thus any demobilised Bosniak soldier of the Austro-Hungarian army, which had attacked the Kingdom of Serbia without a probable cause, was given clemency, meaning that they were allowed to return to their homes without any hindrance, and would be treated as Yugoslav subjects.
-Upon arriving he was greeted by the mother and the brother of Osman Munevera.
+The new Kingdom of Yugoslavia wanted to promote peace and unity, thus any demobilised Bosniak soldier of the Austro-Hungarian army, which had attacked the Kingdom of Serbia without a probable cause, was given clemency, meaning that they were allowed to return to their homes without any hindrance and would be treated as Yugoslav subjects.

+Upon arriving, he was greeted by the mother and the brother of Osman Munevera.
 In 1925 he visited the Ernsthaler family and the Archduchess Isabella who lived in Hungary.
-As a gift from her, he received 5,000 florins.
+He received a gift of 5,000 florins from her.

 He used the money to start an agricultural export company.
 He became a successful entrepreneur in Kingdom of Yugoslavia and his business flourished until the Second World War.
-After the end of war, he went to Syria, where he took the rank of major in the reserves of the Syrian Army.
+After the end of war, he went to Syria, where he was a major in the reserves of the Syrian Army.

 He died in Syria in 1988.
 He was buried in Damascus.
 He was survived by two daughters and two sons.